Marchmont House owner Hugo Burge dies aged 51

 As well as restoring the Palladian mansion as "a home for makers and creators in the Scottish Borders", he established a network of studios, and encouraged artists of all kinds, to use Marchmont as a work space.

 The house and its surroundings soon filled up with art and artists.
-From revived crafts like rush seated chairs, to modern sculptures, he gathered it all.
+From revived crafts like rush-seated chairs, to modern sculptures, he gathered it all.
 And he gathered people too, for conversations and celebrations of the arts and crafts he so valued.

 Exactly one year ago, Marchmont celebrated the legacy of the artist and musician Rory McEwen who had lived there as a child.
 Hugo had collected many of his paintings but Rory McEwen himself had been somewhat overlooked.